 The oldest and most traditional neighborhood in Lisbon, Alfama, is characterised by narrow winding streets ribboning the hill that leads to Castelo de São Jorge.
 Alfama is one of the only neighborhoods that wasn’t destroyed by the detrimental earthquake in 1775, and has kept the essence of old Lisbon.

 Here you will find dozens of small shops, restaurants and some traditional Fado clubs.
-For every visitor in Lisbon, walking around Alfama is the top place to visit in Lisbon which can be enjoyed on a free walking tour.
+For every visitor in Lisbon, Alfama is the top place to visit in Lisbon which can be enjoyed on a free walking tour.

 One best vantage point is the Miradouro da Senhora do Monte, where you can enjoy an amazing panorama over the city and the Tagus River.